iriahjesse/Etumos/README.md

-# WordBot - Interactive Word of the Day Assistant
+# Etumos - Interactive Word of the Day Assistant

 ## Overview
-WordBot is an educational Raspberry Pi-powered voice assistant designed to teach users a new word daily, complete with spelling, definition, examples, and optional etymology.
+Etumos is an educational Raspberry Pi-powered voice assistant designed to teach users a new word daily, complete with spelling, definition, examples, and optional etymology.
 The system employs a proximity sensor to initiate interaction, leverages a local LLM via Ollama to fetch daily word data, and uses speech recognition and text-to-speech for natural voice conversations.

 The design emphasizes managing user expectations around latency and delivering information in digestible segments to encourage user engagement and learning.